nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Design consideration:

-##### Aspect: Format to accept the user input
+##### Aspect: Whether to implement the ability for the assignments being added to update the grade
-* Alternative 1 : Receive user input of as two indexes to simplify the command.
+* Alternative 1 : Grade is only updated with `AddGradeCommand`.
-    * Pros : The command becomes very short for the user to write.
-The implementation can also become very simple.
+    * Pros : The implementation becomes simpler and less coupling between assignment and grades.
-    * Cons : There might be confusion for the user to realise which index corresponds to the module and which index corresponds to the assignment.
+    * Cons : The grade feature might not be as useful for the user.

-* Alternative 2 (current choice): Receive only the assignment to delete as an index and the name of the module as its module name.
+* Alternative 2 (current choice): `AddAssignmentCommand` and `EditAssignmentCommand` will update grade with the changes to the assignments.
-    * Pros : Better for clarity for the user to input exactly what they are asking to delete.
+    * Pros : More relevant to the user and would be more helpful.
-    * Cons : The user will have to fully type out the name of the module to delete the assignment from.
+    * Cons : The implementation will be significantly harder and increased coupling between assignments and grades.

-We implemented the second option as we believe that with oversimplifying the command could lead to it being extremely unintuitive.
+We implemented the second option as the usefulness of the `Grade` feature increases significantly and the overall usefulness of
-With this implementation, it will be as similar as possible to the other delete commands with only one extra input.
+`GradeTracker` would also increase as well.

 ### Cap Calculator